Muthalakodam

 Muthalakodam is a suburb located 3 km east of Thodupuzha Town, in Idukki district in the Indian state of Kerala.

 St George Forane Church

-The church at Muthalakodam, near Thodupuzha, is believed to have constructed before 13th Century.
-It is believed to have been set up in the 19th century by an ancient noble lady named (Mattathil Muthi).
+The church at Muthalakodam, near Thodupuzha, which belongs to the Syro-Malabar Catholic Eparchy of Kothamangalam is believed to have been constructed initially before 13th Century.
+It is believed to have been set up in the 13th century by an ancient noble lady named (Mattathil Muthi).
 It was re-built several times since then.
-Today's magnificent church was built in the year 1973.
+The current church structure was built in the year 1973.
 The feast of Muthalakodath Muthappan is celebrated on 21–24 April, the main feast days being 23rd & 24th.
 The incessant flow of worshippers starts by sunrise every day and continues unabated till 8 o'clock when the church closes.